nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 05 Handling Ordinary Files.markdown

 01. A directory is technically a file that contains the name and the inode number of the files and sub-directories it houses.
 The entries in a directory are updated by the kernel on the user's behalf when new files and sub-directories are added or removed.

-    The size of a directory is usually small as it doesn't actually store the files and sub-directories it houses, just their name and inode numbers.
+    The size of a directory is usually small as it doesn't actually store the files and sub-directories it houses, just their name and inode number.

 ##